SirSeizure666/SirSeizure666.github.io/README.md

-404 means no temp currently attached (dm one to me and ill add or update it) or i broke smthn :)
+if you are redirected here or get a 404, means no temp currently attached (dm one to me and ill add or update it) or i broke smthn :)

 download the script to get all these temps in one easy tab on pxls website: [Pxls onsite temps tampermonkey script](https://gist.github.com/SirSeizure666/77d166fa80c067fac981df92956c51a3/raw/0bf095373957e497252b18e5e20d249b409a7f21/OnsiteTemps.user.js)